The abdomen is a module made up of four regions:

 Surgery requires good knowledge of variations in biliary anatomy.

 Cholelithiasis with obstruction of the bile duct plus sepsis may lead to ascending cholangitis.

 Acute appendicitis occurs due to the particular appendiceal anatomy, (a narrow lumen with submucosal lymphoid follicles) in conjunction with two other (predisposing) factors - infection alone or with obstruction.

-The clinical presentation is usually that of acute appendicitis but the ...
+The clinical presentation is usually that of acute appendicitis but the condition may be ...